The Yang-Baxter Sigma Model from Twistor Space

 As explained in Section \eqref{semilcs}, when we specialise $\mathcal{O}$ to $R$ and $\sigma$ to $\frac{1+\eta c}{1-\eta c}$, the $\textrm{IFT}_4$ admits a semi-local symmetry, which in turn is expected to give rise to an additional 4d Lax operator called a $C$-Lax.
 Both the $B$-Lax and $C$-Lax can be symmetry reduced to two-dimensional Lax operators, as explained in \cite{Cole:2023umd}.
 In general, we expect that whenever the $\textrm{IFT}_4$ derived in \eqref{ift4actionn} admits a semi-local symmetry, there ought to be an additional $C$-Lax, that further symmetry reduces to a second Lax pair in 2d, ensuring the integrability of the 2d model.
-It would be interesting to find explicit examples of such semi-local symmetries that do not correspond to the $\textrm{IFT}_4'$ case of $\mathcal{O}=R$ and $\sigma=\frac{1+\eta c}{1-\eta c}$ that we considered in this work.
+It would be interesting to find explicit examples of such semi-local symmetries that do not correspond to the $\textrm{IFT}_4^{\textrm{YB}}$ case of $\mathcal{O}=R$ and $\sigma=\frac{1+\eta c}{1-\eta c}$ that we considered in this work.